Join the International Science Center and Science Museum Day webcast

-On Sunday, November 10, 2019, tune in to the Association of Science and Technology Centers (ASTC) webcast celebrating International Science Center and Science Museum Day (ISCSMD).
-Featuring speakers from Mexico, Portugal, Belgium, and Egypt, the event will explore how science centers are engaging their communities on local and global sustainability topics.
+On Sunday, November 10, 2019, the Association of Science and Technology Centers (ASTC) held a webcast to celebrate International Science Center and Science Museum Day (ISCSMD).
+Featuring speakers from Mexico, Portugal, Belgium, and Egypt, the event explored how science centers are engaging their communities on local and global sustainability topics.

 This year, students partnered with their local science centers to participate in the Eco Hero Lab.
 Inspired by the United Nations (UN) Sustainable Development Goals, the Eco Hero Lab encourages students to take five steps—meatless meals, reducing waste, exploring nature, reducing energy consumption, and enhancing well-being—to gain the title of Eco Hero.

-Each presentation will include an expert discussion on one environmental challenge facing their region and videos students created about their experience and the topics they learned about with their science centers.
+Each presentation includes an expert discussion on one environmental challenge facing their region and videos students created about their experience and the topics they learned about with their science centers.

 - Universum, Museo de las Ciencias de la UNAM in Mexico City, Mexico, will address air quality.

 - Centro Ciência Viva da Floresta in Proença-a-Nova, Portugal, will address deforestation and forest degradation.

 - Hidrodoe in Herentals, Belgium, will address water quality.

 - Planetarium Science Center in Alexandria, Egypt, will address soil health.